Move Forward Guide

 Contractures can become permanent if not addressed following surgery, throughout recovery, and after rehabilitation is completed.
 Contractures can make it difficult to wear your prosthesis and make walking more difficult, increasing the need for an assistive device, such as a walker.

-Swelling and Compression: It is normal to experience postoperative swelling.
-Your therapist will help you maintain compression on your residual limb to protect it, reduce and control swelling, and help it heal.
+It is normal to experience postoperative swelling.
+Your physical therapist will help you maintain compression on your residual limb to protect it, reduce and control swelling, and help it heal.
 Compression can be accomplished by:

 - Wrapping the limb with elastic bandages